 This institute is intended for experienced teachers of A.P.* Computer Science as well as those who are new to the program or anticipating teaching A.P.
 CS for the first time.
-Topics include principles of object oriented programming, the GridWorld Case Study, preparing students for the AP* CS examination, understanding the grading of the examination, suggestions for organizing and teaching the course, sample syllabi, and the wealth of available resources.
+Topics include principles of object oriented programming, preparing students for the AP* CS examination, understanding the grading of the examination, suggestions for organizing and teaching the course, sample syllabi, and the wealth of available resources.
 The institute is interactive and involves hands-on computing activities.
+Please note: the 2013-14 AP CS exam is the last time the GridWorld case study will be used.
+The case study is being replaced by three labs focusing on topics to be tested on the 2015 exam.
+The labs and how to integrate them into the course will be included in this year's AP CS summer institute.

 Instructor: Kathleen Larson is an experienced high school and college teacher who has worked with the A.P.
 Computer Science Program since its inception in 1984.
 She is a past member of the A.P.
 CS Development Committee and has been a Reader, Table Leader, or Question Leader during the grading of the examination for the past 20 years.
 She